Tully Forensic PsychologyComplete forensic psychology service provision: assessment, treatment, training, supervision, consultancy and research.

 BBC Radio London Breakfast programme, 09.01.2018

-Discussion of transparency in parole processes and decision making with Vanessa Feltz.
+Discussion of transparency in parole processes and decision making live with Vanessa Feltz.

 BBC News Channel, 06.01.2018

-Discussion of parole process and release/risk of prisoners in light of a high profile case.
+Discussion of parole process and release/risk of prisoners in light of a high profile case in a live interview.

 BBC Radio 4 Today programme, 06.01.2018